| Rules and Regulations or By-Laws of the Condomunium |

 - Procedure for managers and their appointments.

-There are normally other things which a buyer should also consider so as to reflect their expectations and match their lifestyle.
+There are normally other things that a buyer should also consider to reflect their expectations and match their lifestyle.
 Some rules may be so restrictive that you would not have bought the unit had you read the Rules and Regulations beforehand.
 It is certainly not the most exciting reading material and is often long and convoluted.
-Sometimes, there are no English translations or the translations are in such a state that is difficult to make clear what is meant.
-However, the benefits of having read a clear and precise Rules and Regulations of the condominium unit are well worth the effort.
+Sometimes, there are no English translations or the translations are in such a state that it is difficult to make clear what is meant.
+However, the benefits of precisely going through the Rules and Regulations of the condominium unit are well worth the effort.

 As a general rule, things to look out for may include the following: